 www.nps.gov/drto

 Accessible only by boat or seaplane, Dry Tortuga is one of America’s most remote national parks.
-In fact, it’s 70 miles west of Key West.
-What’s more, it’s the furthest of the Florida Keys and home to the Civil War-era Fort Jefferson.
-Extending across 64,000 acres, the park has an abundance of marine life, particularly its ever present sea turtles.
+It’s 70 miles west of Key West.
+It’s the furthest of the Florida Keys and home to the Civil War-era Fort Jefferson.
+Extending across 64,000 acres, the park has abundant marine life, particularly its ever-present sea turtles.
 For recreation, you can snorkel or scuba dive.
-If that’s not enough, you can also swim, kayak and sportfis.
+If that’s not enough, you can swim, kayak, and do sports.
 Boat and seaplane charter services are currently operating from Key West.
 Additionally, no-frills camping is available on a first-come, first-serve basis.

 Guaranteed Camping